 - When there are five workers in any one shift ensure that the first aid station is at all times in the charge of a worker who is the holder of a valid St. John Ambulance Emergency First Aid Certificate or its equivalent.
 When there are more than five workers and not more than fifteen workers in any one shift ensure that the first aid station is at all times in the charge of a worker who is the holder of a valid St. John Ambulance Standard First Aid Certificate or its equivalent.
-When there are more than fifteen and fewer than 200 workers in any one shift ensure that the first aid station of a valid St. John Ambulance Standard First Aid Certificate or its equivalent.
-When there are more than fifteen and fewer who is the holder of a valid St. John Ambulance Standard First Aid Certificate or its equivalent.
-When more than 200 or more workers in any one shift ensure that the first aid room is in the charge of: (a) a registered nurse; or (b) a worker who is the holder of a valid St. John Ambulance Standard First Aid Certificate or its equivalent, works in the immediate vicinity of the first aid room, and does not perform other work of a nature that is likely to affect adversely his or her ability to administer first aid. - Keep a record of all circumstances respecting an accident as described by the injured worker, the date and time of its occurrence, the names of witnesses, the nature and exact location of the injuries to the worker and the date, time, and nature of each first aid treatment given. - Ensure treatment logs are provided and completed in the event of any and all treatment requiring the use of any of the contents of the first aid kit. - Ensure that First Aiders on a project are available as per Workplace Safety Insurance Act (WSIA) Regulation 1101. - Ensure transportation is provided to any and all workers who are injured on the project and require medical treatment to be administered at a location other than the project. - When required, ensure appropriate agencies are notified.
+When there are more than fifteen and fewer than 200 workers in any one shift ensure that the first aid station is at all times in the charge of a worker who is the holder of a valid St. John Ambulance Standard First Aid Certificate or its equivalent.
+When more than 200 or more workers in any one shift ensure that the first aid room is in the charge of:

+(a) a registered nurse; or (b) a worker who is the holder of a valid St. John Ambulance Standard First Aid Certificate or its equivalent, works in the immediate vicinity of the first aid room, and does not perform other work of a nature that is likely to affect adversely his or her ability to administer first aid. - Keep a record of all circumstances respecting an accident as described by the injured worker, the date and time of its occurrence, the names of witnesses, the nature and exact location of the injuries to the worker and the date, time, and nature of each first aid treatment given. - Ensure treatment logs are provided and completed in the event of any and all treatment requiring the use of any of the contents of the first aid kit. - Ensure that First Aiders on a project are available as per Workplace Safety Insurance Act (WSIA) Regulation 1101. - Ensure transportation is provided to any and all workers who are injured on the project and require medical treatment to be administered at a location other than the project. - When required, ensure appropriate agencies are notified.
 Reference Legal Requirements for Reporting Accidents. - In situations where injuries have been sustained due to acts of violence or during the commission of a crime, notify the police.
 Reference the Violence and Harassment in the Workplace Policy.